in28minutes/in28minutes.com/_posts/2017-11-16-maven-in-5-steps.md

 Defining what Maven does is very difficult.

 Every Day Developer does a lot of things
-   - Manages Dependencies - Web Layer (Spring MVC), Data Layer (JPA - Hibernate) etc..
+- Manages Dependencies
+	- Web Layer (Spring MVC)
+	- Data Layer (JPA - Hibernate) etc..
 - Build a jar or a war or an ear
-   - Run the application locally - Tomcat or Jetty
+- Run the application locally
+	- Tomcat or Jetty
 - Deploy to a T environment
 - Add new dependencies to a project
 - Run Unit Tests
 - Generate Projects
 - Create Eclipse Workspace

  > Maven helps us do all these and more...